-In August 2007, Metanor has received the certificate of approval of 'Ministère du Développement Durable, de l'Environnement et des Parcs' (MDDEP) for a bulk sampling of 50,000 metric tons of ore.
+In August 2007, Metanor has received its certificate of authorization from the 'Ministère du Développement Durable, de l'Environnement et des Parcs' (MDDEP) for a bulk sampling of 50,000 metric tonnes of ore.
 In April 2008, Metanor has received the same approval from the Ministère des Ressources Naturelles et de la Faune (MRNF).
-In July 2008, Metanor has received the certificate of approval of MDDEP for exploitation of 500,000 metric tons of ore.
-In 2011 Metanor has received the certificate for additional extraction of 1,200,000 metric tons from the Barry property.
+In July 2008, Metanor has received the certificate of approval of MDDEP for exploitation of 500,000 tonnes of ore.
+In 2011, Metanor has received the certificate for additional extraction of 1,200,000 tonnes from the Barry property.
 A deposit for reclamation has been put in place at that time.